Boybuloq: Early history

-The cave was known to local people since ancient times, because from its entrance a stream of water flows down the slope of the otherwise very arid mountain landscape.
-In the winter the village Dehibolo at an elevation of 1750 m, its name translates to "the highest village", is cut off by the snow, and later in the summer the few springs, which provide water to residents, can dry up.
-In May 1970 Mustafo Zokirovič Holmominov (born 1917), a farmer from Dehibolo departed on a 4-hour trek to the cave (8 km) with his son Hudojberdi (born 1955) on three donkeys.
-The cave was known to him, he visited it several times before.
+The cave was known to local people since ancient times, because from its entrance a stream of water flows down the slope of the otherwise-very-arid mountain landscape.
+In the winter, the village Dehibolo, at an elevation of 1750 m (whose name translates to "the highest village"), is cut off by the snow; later in the summer the few springs, which provide water to residents, can dry up.
+In May 1970 Mustafo Zokirovič Holmominov (born 1917), a farmer from Dehibolo, departed on a 4-hour trek to the cave (8 km) with his son Hudojberdi (born 1955) on three donkeys.
+The cave was known to him; he had visited it several times before.
 The two reached the cave and Mustafo went into the cave to pray.
-After a crawl of about one hour, he reached the point close to the first shaft, where his kerosene lamp went out.
+After a crawl of about one hour, he reached a point close to the first shaft, where his kerosene lamp went out.
 In the darkness he missed the direction towards the entrance, and fell to his death into the abyss.
-Hudojberdi waited at the entrance for two days when the villagers from Dehibolo came and returned him home by force.
+Hudojberdi waited at the entrance for two days until the villagers from Dehibolo came and returned him home by force.

 Young men from Dehibolo tried to find Mustafo in the cave on several occasions that summer and in the following years but to no avail.
-His remains were only discovered in 1985, during the first speleological exploration of the cave.
+His remains were not discovered until 1985, during the first speleological exploration of the cave.